firesidefiction/firesidefiction.github.io/_contributors/kate-francia.md

 short-name: kate-francia
 permalink: kate-francia
 ---
-Kate Francia’s short fiction has appeared or is forthcoming in _Electric Lit_, _Beneath Ceaseless Skies_ and _Fireside Magazine_.
+Kate Francia’s short fiction has appeared or is forthcoming in _Electric Lit_, _Beneath Ceaseless Skies_, and _Fireside Magazine_.
 She has an MFA in speculative fiction from Sarah Lawrence College.
 She lives in a small town in New York with her husband and toddler.